How Long After Deportation Must I Wait Before Returning to the U.S.?

 First, Determine Whether an Order of Removal Was Issued

 If you are unsure whether or not an Immigration Judge (IJ) issued an order of removal against you, you should try to find out, as part of determining when you might be able to return to the United States.
+You should do this if you were ever told to go to immigration court and you don’t know or can’t remember going or what happened.
+It’s possible that an IJ gave you a deportation or removal order without you being there or being told about it.
 In some situations, an IJ will grant voluntary departure, which allows the noncitizen to leave the country before a set date.
 If you leave by that time, you avoid having a removal order issued against you.
 If you were granted voluntary departure, but failed to leave by the appointed date, the voluntary departure automatically converts to an order of removal.
-You can check if the IJ issued an order of removal by calling the Immigration Court hotline at 1-800-898-7180 and following the electronic prompts.
+You can check if the IJ issued an order of removal by calling the Immigration Court hotline at 1-800-898-7180 (if you’re in the U.S.) and following the electronic prompts.

 Circumstances of Your Removal Will Determine How Long You Must Wait to Reenter